-Raw sugar imports from Eswatini accounted for 87 percent of the total South African raw sugar imports in the 2018/19 MY because Eswatini is part of SACU and its imports are not subject to any customs duty.
-This is expected to continue in the 2019/20 MY.
-Raw sugar imports from Brazil and the United Arab Emirates only accounted for 4 percent of the total South African imports in the 2018/19 MY, down from 20 percent in the 2017/18 MY due to the impact of the increase in customs duties.
+Raw sugar imports from eSwatini accounted for 86 percent of the total South African raw sugar imports in the 2018/19 MY because eSwatini is part of SACU and its imports are not subject to any customs duty.
+This is expected to continue in the 2019/20 MY and 2020/21 MY.
+Raw sugar imports from Brazil and the United Arab Emirates only accounted for 3 percent of the total South African imports in the 2018/19 MY, down from 20 percent in the 2017/18 MY due to the impact of the increase in customs duties.
+The origin of United Arab Emirates sugar is believed to be from Brazil or India.
 Imports from Brazil and the United Arab Emirates fluctuate based on the level of customs duty applicable, as explained in the section under import restrictions using the domestic Dollar Based Reference Price.

-Refined sugar imports from Eswatini accounted for 26 percent of the total South African refined sugar imports in the 2018/19 MY, followed by Brazil (21 percent) and the United Arab Emirates (13 percent).
-The percentage share of refined imports from Brazil and the United Arab Emirates decreased from 49 percent and 16 percent in the 2017/18 MY, to 21 percent and 13 percent in the 2018/19 MY, respectively.
+Refined sugar imports from eSwatini accounted for 29 percent of the total South African refined sugar imports in the 2018/19 MY, followed by Brazil (19 percent) and the United Arab Emirates (12 percent).
+The percentage share of refined imports from Brazil and the United Arab Emirates also decreased from 49 percent and 16 percent in the 2017/18 MY, to 19 percent and 12 percent in the 2018/19 MY, respectively.